ubco-W2022T1-cosc301/project-group36/final_report_group36.md

 ## Summary and Conclusion:

-1. Since ratings are being quantized, most people just rate apps very highly and opinions converge towards somewhere between an average of 4-5 star rated apps.
+Since ratings are being quantized, most people just rate apps very highly and opinions converge towards somewhere between an average of 4-5 star rated apps.
 This does become more pronounced when apps are more popularly downloaded.
 Although while this average value is known to converge, curiously the deviation is more irregular in that it tends to be alot lesser on niche categories of apps such as those with few downloadsor of being a niche genre altogether.

-2. On the whole, people have a large variety of responses to popular apps although predictably this aggregrates to the same rating of between 4-5 star more or less.
+On the whole, people have a large variety of responses to popular apps although predictably this aggregrates to the same rating of between 4-5 star more or less.
 This is contrast to niche apps which somehow have more people in united agreement of an app being either good or bad.
 Popular apps have an ambigius response from users.

-3. I have also learnt that ratings are also sort of imprecise and that it does not reveal as much information as I originally anticipated.
-Perhaps if ratings were not quantized, and people could rate decimals between 4-5 star, I suspect more people would vote in that range than a 5* straight away.
+I have also learnt that ratings are also sort of imprecise and that it does not reveal as much information as I originally anticipated.
+Perhaps if ratings were not quantized, and people could rate decimals between 4-5 star, I suspect more people would vote in that range than a 5 star straight away.
 This could then reveal more data down the line.